Frequently Asked Questions

 • Due to the limited number of tickets for the gathering, we do not have one day tickets available currently.
 If you wish to attend you will need to register for the entire event.

-• Yes, our volunteer application is open and located here!
+• Yes, our volunteer application is open and located here

 • Follow our directions link.

 • We have created an accommodations resource guide located here for folks to utilize in finding accommodations.
+If you are interested in carpooling or finding shared housing for the duration of the weekend, please fill out your information here

 • Wheelchair Access

-• Events open to the public are scheduled in wheelchair accessible locations to the greatest extent possible.
+Events open to the public are scheduled in wheelchair accessible locations to the greatest extent possible.

-• Accessible Parking
+Accessible Parking

-• Visitors who require accessible parking may use any of the designated spaces on campus with a properly displayed state-issued plate or placard from any state.
+Visitors who require accessible parking may use any of the designated spaces on campus with a properly displayed state-issued plate or placard from any state.
 If you are visiting and need a temporary pass for an acute situation, please contact ODS@smith.edu.

 • Smith College is committed to ensuring equal access to the campus for disabled students, staff, faculty, guests, and visitors who will be accompanied on campus by service animals.
 Service Animals may travel with their handler throughout the college, except where restrictions apply for health and safety reasons.